hashicorp/consul/website/source/docs/guides/production-acls.html.md

  }
 ```

 If the service is running, you will need to restart it.
-Unlike agent tokens,
+Unlike with agent
+tokens, there is no HTTP API endpoint to apply the token directly to the
+service.
+If the service is registered with a configuration file, you must
-service tokens must be set in the configuration file; you cannot set them with
+also set the token in the configuration file.
+However, if you register a
-the HTTP API.
-However, if you register a service with the API, you can pass the
+ service with the HTTP API, you can pass the token in the [header](https://www.consul.io/api/index.html#authentication) with
-token in the [header](https://www.consul.io/api/index.html#authentication) with `X-Consul-Token` and it will be used by the service.
+  `X-Consul-Token` and it will be used by the service.

 If you are using a sidecar proxy, it can inherit the token from the service
 definition.
 Alternatively, you can create a separate token.